-Examples Of Sublimation
+Examples of Sublimation

-- Another well-known example of sublimation is naphthalene which is a organic compound.
+- Another well-known example of sublimation is naphthalene which is an organic compound.
 Naphthalene is usually found in pesticides such as mothball.
 This organic compound sublimes due to the presence of non-polar molecules that are held by Van Der Waals intermolecular forces.
 At a temperature of 176F naphthalene sublimes to form vapours.
 It desublimates at cool surfaces to form needle-like crystals.

 Sublimation finds practical application in forensic sciences.
 Dye-sublimation printers help in rendering digital pictures in a detailed and realistic fashion which helps in the analysis of substances.
-Chemists usually prefer sublimation as purification method to purify volatile compounds.
+Chemists usually prefer sublimation as a purification method to purify volatile compounds.

 Join Byju’s to fall in love with chemistry and download Byju’s- The Learning App for any further support.